StableBet

 The Greenham: A Champion Announces Himself

 The atmosphere at Newbury on Greenham Stakes day in April 2011 was coloured by anticipation.
-Frankel had already won the Group 1 Royal Lodge at Ascot the previous season, and the racing world was operating on the assumption that something extraordinary was in preparation.
+Frankel had already won the Group 1 Royal Lodge at Ascot the previous September, and the racing world was operating on the assumption that something exceptional was in preparation.
 But assumptions about young horses are regularly wrong, and the Greenham was the first test of 2011.

 The Lockinge: Controlled Demolition

 The 2012 Lockinge Stakes had a quality to it that came from the weight of expectation.
-Frankel was entering his final season unbeaten.
+Frankel was entering his final season unbeaten in nine races.
 He was, by this point, not just a great horse but an event.
-Newbury sold out its Lockinge day to a degree it rarely achieved for domestic flat meetings.
+Newbury sold out its Lockinge day to a degree it rarely achieved for domestic flat meetings: the crowd that gathered at Newbury on 19 May 2012 was estimated at around 20,000, filling the grandstands and the rails more completely than a typical mid-May fixture would warrant.

 The crowd was rewarded with clarity rather than excitement.
 Frankel was always going to win.
 Excelebration was always going to be second.
 The interest lay in the details: how fast, how easily, and what the display told those watching about the horse's wellbeing and form entering his final campaign.

 The answer, over five lengths and a 7/2-on price honoured without drama, was that he was fine.
-He was the same horse who had won the 2000 Guineas by six lengths, the Sussex Stakes, the International Stakes, and the Champion Stakes.
-He arrived in 2012 exactly as he had left 2011.
-Cecil, watching from the trainers' stand in poor health, allowed himself a rare public expression of satisfaction.
+He was the same horse who had won the 2000 Guineas by six lengths, the Sussex Stakes by five lengths, the Juddmonte International at York by seven lengths, and the Champion Stakes by six lengths.
+He had arrived in 2012 exactly as he had left 2011.
+Cecil, watching from the trainers' stand in declining health, allowed himself a rare public expression of satisfaction when the result was official.

 Excelebration's Role

 Frankel's shadow was Excelebration.
-The horse trained initially by Marco Botti, then by Aidan O'Brien at Ballydoyle, ran behind Frankel repeatedly without ever quite closing the gap.
-In the Lockinge, he was a worthy runner-up — a horse who would have won most Group 1 mile races had Frankel not existed.
-The fact that he finished five lengths behind Frankel at Newbury, and that five lengths was considered a relatively close margin given Frankel's capabilities, says something about the level at which the champion was operating.
+The horse trained initially by Marco Botti, then transferred to Aidan O'Brien at Ballydoyle, ran behind Frankel repeatedly without ever quite closing the gap.
+In the Lockinge, he was a worthy runner-up: a horse who would have won most Group 1 mile races had Frankel not existed.
+The fact that he finished five lengths behind Frankel at Newbury, and that five lengths was considered a relatively narrow margin given Frankel's capabilities, says something about the level at which the champion was operating.

 The Cecil Dimension

 Cecil died in June 2013.
 He did not live to see everything that Frankel went on to become as a stallion, or the full extent of his legacy.
 But he had Newbury, and the Lockinge, and the five-length victory that confirmed what his training had produced.
-It was enough.
-More than enough.
+He had been present for both of Frankel's Newbury appearances, managing a horse of extraordinary ability through a career that would define both their legacies.

 The Crowd's Response